scheduleonce/developer-center/docs/Webhooks/webhook-event-triggers.md

 next:
   description: ''
 ---
-## Booking lifecycle events
+## Booking Lifecycle Events

 When you create a webhook subscription, you must define the set of events that will trigger POST messages to your URL endpoint.
 These events represent the booking lifecycle scenarios you wish to receive notifications about.
 [Learn more about the event object sent in the webhook data payload](https://developers.oncehub.com/reference/events)

-## Specific and composite event triggers
+## Specific and Composite Event Triggers

 OnceHub provides two types of lifecycle [event triggers](https://developers.oncehub.com/reference/event-triggers): Specific and composite.
 Specific triggers are based on an **individual** event (e.g. a booking is scheduled, or a booking is canceled, or a conversation is closed).
 The composite `booking` event trigger includes **all** of the booking lifecycle event triggers.